SJ202514/QAProjects/README.md

 # QAProjects
-This is dmeo repo to learn github
+This is dmeo repo to learn github. github ssh done and you can start pull/push code